Assessing UML Diagrams by GPT: Implications for Education

-The main \textbf{contributions} of our work are as follows: \begin{itemize} \item A set of evaluation criteria is proposed for ChatGPT to quantitatively assess the quality of three types of UML models, i.e., use case diagrams, class diagrams, and sequence diagrams. \item An empirical study on 40 students’ UML modeling reports was conducted to synthesize three types of evaluation discrepancies and elaborate on the difference in ChatGPT's competency when grading the three types of UML models.
-The replication package of this work has been provided online at~\citep{replpack}. \end{itemize}
+The main \textbf{contributions} of our work are as follows: \begin{itemize} \item A set of evaluation criteria is proposed for GPT to quantitatively assess the quality of three types of UML diagrams, i.e., use case diagrams, class diagrams, and sequence diagrams. \item An empirical study on 40 students’ UML modeling reports was conducted to synthesize five types of evaluation discrepancies and elaborate on the difference in GPT's competency when grading the three types of UML diagrams.
+The replication package for this work is available at~\citep{replpack}. \end{itemize}

 The remainder of this paper is organized as follows.
 Section 2 provides a background on UML and the principles of software modeling.
-Section 3 outlines the methodology used in our study, including the research data, evaluation criteria for UML models, evaluating processes conducted by ChatGPT and human experts, etc. Section 4 presents two research questions and the corresponding results.
+Section 3 outlines the methodology used in our study, including research data, evaluation criteria for UML diagrams, evaluating processes conducted by GPT and human experts, etc. Section 4 presents two research questions and the corresponding results.
 Section 5 discusses the research findings and implications.
 Section 6 addresses the limitations of this work, followed by the conclusions and future work in Section 7.